-Section 1902(a)(2) provides that the lack of adequate funds from local sources will not result in lowering the amount, duration, scope, or quality of care and services available under the plan.
+- 2. Section 1902(a)(2) provides that the lack of adequate funds from local sources will not result in lowering the amount, duration, scope, or quality of care and services available under the plan.
 Please describe how the state share of each type of Medicaid payment (normal per diem, supplemental, enhanced, other) is funded.
 Please describe whether the state share is from appropriations from the legislature to the Medicaid agency, through intergovernmental transfer agreements (IGTs), certified public expenditures (CPEs), provider taxes, or any other mechanism used by the state to provide state share.
-Note that, if the appropriation is not to the Medicaid agency, the source of the state share would necessarily be derived through either an IGT or CPE.
+Note that, if the appropriation is not to the Medicaid agency, the source of the state share would necessarily be derived through either through an IGT or CPE.
 In this case, please identify the agency to which the funds are appropriated.
 Please provide an estimate of total expenditure and State share amounts for each type of Medicaid payment.
-If any of the non-federal share is being provided using IGTs or CPEs, please fully describe the matching arrangement including when the state agency receives the transferred amounts from the local government entity transferring the funds.
+If any of the non-federal share is being provided using IGTs or CPEs, please fully describe the matching arrangement including when the state agency receives the transferred amounts from the local governmental entity transferring the funds.
 If CPEs are used, please describe the methodology used by the state to verify that the total expenditures being certified are eligible for Federal matching funds in accordance with 42 CFR 433.51(b).
-For any payment funded by CPEs or IGTs, please provide the following:

-- (i) a complete list of the names of entities transferring or certifying funds; - (ii) the operational nature of the entity (state, county, city, other); - (iii) the total amounts transferred or certified by each entity; - (iv) clarify whether the certifying or transferring entity has general taxing authority; and, - (v) whether the certifying or transferring entity received appropriations (identify level of appropriations).
+For any payment funded by CPEs or IGTs, please provide the following: - a complete list of the names of entities transferring or certifying funds; - (ii) the operational nature of the entity (state, county, city, other); - (iii) the total amounts transferred or certified by each entity; - (iv) clarify whether the certifying or transferring entity has general taxing authority: and, - (v) whether the certifying or transferring entity received appropriations (identify level of appropriations).

-Response: UPL payments made to governmental providers under the provision of this SPA for the period April 1, 2017 through March 31, 2018 will be paid to providers of services in an amount totaling \$337,471,812.
-These payments will be made to qualified hospitals in the non-state government owned or operated provider category.
-The non-federal share of these payments will be funded via an IGT payment from the local government (New York City).
-This transfer of funds must take place prior to the State making the payment to the eligible providers.
+Response: For the period April 1, 2017 through March 31, 2018 supplemental payments authorized in this Attachment will be paid to providers of services in an amount totaling up to \$287 million.
+These payments will be made to the non-state owned or operated provider category.
+The non-Federal share of these payments will be funded via an IGT payment from the local government (New York City).
+The transfer of funds must take place prior to the State making the payment to the eligible providers.
 New York City does have general taxing authority.